 I can’t say enough good things about ChefSteps.
 I’ve known about ChefSteps for awhile, from Tim Ferriss’ book, The 4-Hour Chef (btw, Tim mentions us in his book in the steak chapter – he features our steak salting method.)
 But it wasn’t until last week that I watched a class online.
 This is not a paid endorsement — I’m just a massive fan.

-You can watch their free beginner Sous Vide class or for $10 enroll in their Cooking Sous Vide: Beyond the Basics – it’s worth every penny, and more.
-I’ve already learned better sous vide techniques beyond the steak and salmon.
+You can even watch their beginner Sous Vide class for free!
+I’ve already learned sous vide techniques beyond the steak and salmon.

 How to Sous Vide Pork Belly